IntelliJ Setup

 2. Click on the link for your platform on the right side of the screen (under “Download”) and unzip the downloaded file to extract the Installer.

-3. Run the IntelliJ Installer to install IntelliJ.
+3. Run the IntelliJ Installer to install IntelliJ with the default options.

 We use a tool called Maven to help setup your projects automatically.
-Sometimes IntelliJ has it enabled by default, other times it does not.
+Usually IntelliJ has it enabled by default.
 To check if it is enabled, do:

 1. Open IntelliJ Preferences